 How to use Excel to make sense of your data

-- percentage of earnings for each line of business (eg if, besides translation, you offer consultation, copywriting or proofreading services);
+– Percentage of earnings for each line of business (eg if, besides translation, you offer copywriting, editing or proofreading services).

 To calculate these statistics, you’ll need to know how to perform basic calculations using Excel spreadsheets.
-If you’re unsure how to use Excel, there is a lot of information and free training available online.
+If you’re unsure how to use Excel, there’s a lot of information and free training available online.
 Again, if you use an accounting program to manage your finances, calculating these statistics is straightforward.

 Once I’ve worked all this out, I create graphs or pie charts on the same spreadsheet to illustrate each point.
-I find this really helps me see what’s happening.Love this guide to using data in business planning for freelance translators.
-Check it out now! #t9n #Excel Click To Tweet
+I find this really helps me see what’s happening.Love this guide to using data in financial planning for freelance #translators.
+Check it out now! #t9n Click To Tweet

 The next stage, which is probably the most important of all, is to create a separate document using the information you’ve learned from the statistics, graphs and pie charts.
 By doing this, you can ask questions and make objective conclusions.
 This year, I opted for a PowerPoint presentation.
 I copied the graphs and pie charts from my spreadsheet into my PowerPoint presentation and then thought about what they meant.
 Although this may sound excessive, I found the outcome surprising and extremely helpful.

 It’s essential to find time to step back and look at what’s happening in your business.

 What questions should you ask about your freelance translation business?